Skip to Main Content

 Small-town Piedmont operates by a different logic than Alba or Asti.
 In villages like Tigliole, a restaurant's relationship to its community is long and layered: kitchens are inherited rather than launched, and the produce that arrives each morning often comes from land the family has been sourcing for decades.
 Ca' Vittoria, on Via Roma in the centre of Tigliole, sits inside that tradition.
 The Musso family has held this address across multiple generations, and the dining room carries the composed, slightly formal character that Savoy-influenced hospitality in this part of Piedmont has always favoured: precise service, unhurried pace, and a seriousness about both food and wine that reads as conviction rather than stiffness.

 That generational continuity is visible in the sourcing.
 Zucchini from the family garden appears on the menu in season, and the kitchen's connection to white truffle suppliers reflects the kind of long-standing local network that cannot be assembled quickly.
 This is the editorial point about ingredient sourcing in northern Italy's fine dining tradition: the restaurants with the deepest roots in a specific territory tend to have the most reliable access to its most prized seasonal produce, because those relationships predate any given chef's career.
-Ca' Vittoria's Michelin star, awarded in 2024, is the external validation of what the village has known for longer.
+Ca' Vittoria's Michelin star is the external validation of what the village has known for longer.

 Where the Sourcing Comes From